sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

 [ACCORDION-BEGIN [Step 1: ](Connect to SAP HANA using hdbsql)]

-This section demonstrates how to connect to a SAP HANA instance using [HDBSQL](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/2.4/en-US/c22c67c3bb571014afebeb4a76c3d95d.html) from the SAP HANA client installation.
+This step demonstrates how to connect to a SAP HANA instance using [HDBSQL](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/latest/en-US/c22c67c3bb571014afebeb4a76c3d95d.html) from the SAP HANA client installation.

 1. Copy and paste the following command to see the command line options and press the space bar to advance though the information.